-- One test object configuration file, which describes the test object model for your toolkit to QuickTest. - ➤ One toolkit configuration file, which describes which test object class represents each control in the toolkit and how QuickTest interacts with each control. - One or more files containing JavaScript functions that QuickTest can call to perform operations on the custom controls.
+- ➤ One test object configuration file, which describes the test object model that you want QuickTest to use for your toolkit. - ➤ One toolkit configuration file, which describes which test object class represents each control in the toolkit and how QuickTest interacts with each control. - ➤ One or more files containing JavaScript functions that QuickTest can call to perform operations on the custom controls.

-For more information, see "Developing Support for Your Toolkit" on page 59.
+For more information, see "Developing Support for Your Toolkit" on page 55.